-Research shows that successful businesses are those where employees are really engaged - how do they achieve this?
+Research shows that successful businesses are those where employees are really engaged.
+How do they achieve this?
 Complex organisation initiatives or something more personal?
-In today's world of work, with all its jargon, processes, KPIs and technology, we have forgotten a simple truth: the power of authentic, two-way, human conversations to build relationships, trust, and engagement.
-This book comes from 30 years of learning from world-class organisations, tried and tested leadership coaching techniques and emergent thinking on neuroscience and employee behaviour.
-The result is a simple guide to why, when and how to hold five critical conversations with people you manage, which - with a little courage and authenticity - have been proven to dramatically improve trust, relationships, motivation and performance at work.
-Try them!
+In today’s world of work, with all its jargon, processes, KPIs and technology we have forgotten a simple truth: the power of authentic, two-way, human conversations.
+This book, now in its 2nd edition, comes from over 30 years of learning from world-class organisations, tried-and-tested leadership coaching techniques and emergent thinking on neuroscience and employee behaviour.
+The result is a simple guide to why, when and how to hold five critical conversations with people you manage, which have been proven to dramatically improve trust, relationships, motivation and performance at work.

 This is a crucial and absolutely practical book.
 It understands the nature of how vital the attachment emotion of trust is in organisations, without which no leader can engage the energies of the best people pulling in the same direction.

 If you are genuinely interested in creating a more engaged workforce, this book is a must-read.
 5 conversations is chock-full of pragmatic examples that both inform and instruct.